sg893052/sonic-buildimage/L2/STP/SONiC RPVST Plus FS.md

 **Command Mode**: Global Config

 Note:

-1) When global PVST or RPVST mode is enabled, by default, spanning tree will be enabled on the first 255 VLANs.
-For rest of the VLANs, spanning tree is disabled.
+1) When global PVST or RPVST mode is enabled,
+    1. If total number of VLANs in the system is less than or equal to "MAX_STP_INSTANCES".
-The 255 VLANs are selected in the following order:
+        - Enable spanning tree on all the VLANs in the system,
-1. If spanning tree instances are configured first followed by VLANs, configuration order is used to count the first 255 spanning tree instances.
-2. If VLANs are configured first followed by spanning tree instances, then VLANs are sorted by VLAN Id and first 255 VLAN Ids are used.
+    2. If total number of VLANs in the system is greater than "MAX_STP_INSTANCES".
+        - Throw an error
 2) Only one mode can be enabled at any given point of time.

 #### 3.6.2.1.2 Per VLAN spanning-tree  ####